jgraichen/redmine_dashboard/README.md

 ## Contribute

 I appreciate any help and like Pull Requests.
-The `master` branch is the current stable branch for v2.
-The next version, Redmine Dashboard 3, a complete rewrite is under development on the `develop` branch.
+The `stable-v2` branch is the current stable branch for v2.
+The next version, Redmine Dashboard 3, a complete rewrite is under development on the `master` branch.
 Please try to not add larger new features to current v2.

 I gladly accept new translations or language additions for any version of Redmine Dashboard.
 I would prefer new translations via [Transifex](https://www.transifex.com/organization/redmine_dashboard/dashboard) but you can also send a Pull Request.
 If you want to maintain a translation contact me via IRC (jgraichen at [irc://irc.freenode.net/redmine_dashboard](irc://irc.freenode.net/redmine_dashboard)) or email.